Kristfur/the-fire-pit/README.md

 ## Security

-For security when submiting forms, csrf tokens were used.
-LoginRequiredMixin is used for when a user wants to create, read, update or delets bookings to ensure the user is authenticated.
+For security when submitting forms, csrf tokens were used.
+LoginRequiredMixin is used for when a user wants to create, read, update or deletes bookings to ensure the user is authenticated.
 In addition, UserPassesTestMixin is used for when the user wants to update an existing booking to ensure that only the creator of the booking can edit it.
 The staff users can bypass these tests and change any booking.

 # Technologies
 - Codeanywhere
-    - The game was developed using [Codeanywhere](https://app.codeanywhere.com/).
+    - The site was developed using [Codeanywhere](https://app.codeanywhere.com/).

 - GitHub
     - The source code is hosted on [GitHub](https://github.com/Kristfur/the-fire-pit).

 - Git
-    - Used for version control during the development of the game.
+    - Used for version control during the development of the website.

 - Python
     - Python was the main language used for the backend.

 - Heroku
-    - The app is hosted on the heroku platform.
+    - The app is hosted on the Heroku platform.
 The live link to the app is [here](https://the-fire-pit-65d9c073f7cf.herokuapp.com).

 - Font Awesome
     - Icons for the social media in footer were obtained from [https://fontawesome.com/](https://fontawesome.com/)